 Acute Intrinsic Kidney Failure

-When low blood flow to the kidneys is not treated and the condition remains for an extended period of time, chronic pre-renal kidney failure can occur.
-The kidneys begin to shrink and lose the ability to function.
+When there isn’t enough blood flowing to the kidneys for an extended period of time, the kidneys begin to shrink and lose the ability to function.

 Chronic Intrinsic Kidney Failure